lemonmojo/OneSkyAppSharp/README.md

-OneSkyApp#
+OneSkyAppSharp
 ==============

-OneSkyApp# is a mono compatible implementation of the OneSkyApp API written in C#.
+OneSkyAppSharp is a mono compatible implementation of the OneSkyApp API written in C#.